absurdly-nerdly/tools-public/.roo/rules-orche-global/rules.md

 ### B. Step 2: Plan Review (Consultant)

 1.  **Formulate Plan:** Based on the Researcher's report and the initial objectives, formulate a high-level plan for the OG (objectives, potential Task Sets).
-2.  **Switch to Consultant:** Use `switch_mode` to engage the `Consultant` mode.
+2.  **Switch mode to Consultant:** Use `switch_mode` to engage the `Consultant` mode.
+During use of `switch_mode`, *state the following instructions for Consultant:*
-    *   **Included Context:** The conversation history (including Researcher's report and your plan outline) will serve as context.
+    ```
-    *   **Goal:** Request the Consultant to review the proposed OG plan for feasibility, potential issues, alternative approaches, and alignment with best practices, based *only* on the provided context.
+        Consultant: Review the proposed OG plan for feasibility, potential issues, alternative approaches, and alignment with best practices, based *only* on the provided context (conversation history including Researcher's report and the plan outline).
+    ```
 3.  **Await Review:** The Consultant will provide a single response with feedback and suggestions, then automatically switch back to Orchestrator mode.

 ### C. Step 3: OG Creation (Orchestrator)